m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ## Wrap Up

-Well, that's it for today.
-You can return the components.
-You can safely disconnect the MQTT broker and power-off your VM (from the top right corner of the window, like if you would shout down a real machine)
+Well, that's it for this first lab.
+You can move the the 2nd lab!